Affostruction: 3D Affordance Grounding with Generative Reconstruction: Implementation details

-\textbf{Stage 2: Affordance grounding.} The affordance model employs combined binary cross-entropy and Dice loss to capture binary patterns.
-We use elastic training with a linear memory controller (target ratio 0.75) for variable structure sizes.
-Noise scale is set to 5.0 for binary heatmaps.
+\textbf{Stage 2: Affordance grounding.} The affordance model is trained with a combination of binary cross-entropy and Dice loss, suited for the binary nature of affordance labels.
+We use elastic training with a linear memory controller (target ratio 0.75) to handle variable structure sizes.
+The noise scale is set to 5.0 to account for the binary distribution of affordance heatmaps.
 Validation uses Affogato~\cite{affogato} (primary metric: average IoU).